nudge-now/sdk-android/README.md

 #### Using Custom URL on Coscos2d-x

-Unlike the native android application that uses multiple activities as its pages, coscos2d-x and Unity engine use only one activity and implements engine's own paginations internally.
+Unlike the native android application that uses multiple activities as its pages, coscos2d-x and Unity engines use only one activity and implements the engine's own paginations internally.
 So, there is a problem to add schema information since you cannot set schema on 'MAIN' launcher activity.

-To solve this issue, you need to do some extra works as below.
+To solve this issue, you need to do some extra works as follows.

 1) Override startActivity(intent) of Main Activity to handle Custom URL for Announcement Campaign.